mcellteam/mcell/libmcell/documentation/generated/classes.rst

 *********
 * | **get_molecule_ids**

-   * | species: Species = None
+   * | pattern: Complex = None
    * | return type: List[int]

-  | Returns a list of ids of molecules of given Species existing in the simulated environment,
+  | Returns a list of ids of molecules.
+  | If the arguments pattern is not set, the list of all molecule ids is returned.
-  | if the argument species is not set, returns list of all molecules.
+  | If the argument pattern is set, the list of all molecule ids whose species match
+  | the pattern is returned.

 * | **get_molecule**